Smileyquisourit/py_utils/docs/source/demo/1-database.rst

     >> some_variable in database
     # return True if some_variable is in the database

-For the lenght of the database, we will consider the number of words in the *words* table, and the second will check if a word is in the *words* database.
-The implementation for those two methods are the following:
+For the length, we’ll count the number of words in the *words* table.
+The :meth:`__contains__` method will check if a word exists in the *words* table.
+Here’s how to implement both:

 .. code-block:: python